 Projects funded with CDBG, HOME, and ESG grants have had a positive effect on the individuals and communities served.
-These projects carried out our primary program goals and objectives in housing, economic development, community services, and public works/facilities improvement projects.
-The Home Improvement Program (HIP) annually helps between 60 to 70 low to moderate-income homeowners make necessary home repairs.
+These projects were carried out to meet our primary program goals and objectives in housing, economic development, community services, and public works/facilities improvement projects.
+Monroe County prepares a Consolidated Annual Performance Evaluation Report (CAPER) for submission to HUD within ninety (90) days of the end of each program year.
+The Home Improvement Program (HIP) annually helps between 60 to 70 low- to moderate-income homeowners make necessary home repairs.
 The repairs made under the HIP allow homeowners to make essential repairs that allow them to stay in their homes.
-This is all the more so a critical need in our community due to the lack of available housing stock/options for relocation.
+This program is all the more critical in our community due to the lack of available housing stock/options for relocation.
 Neighborhood and utility improvements are a high priority for Monroe County because of their importance in preserving neighborhoods.
 A large number of communities throughout suburban Monroe County have deteriorated infrastructure due to age.
-Monroe County uses CDBG funding to improve roads, sidewalks, and sewers in low to moderate- income neighborhoods.
+Monroe County uses CDBG funding to improve roads, sidewalks, and sewers in low- to moderateincome neighborhoods.
 This funding helps local governments undertake projects they would not otherwise be able to do because of funding limitations.
 Public services projects and programs have been essential in maintaining safe and affordable housing for the community and providing services that benefit underserved populations including seniors and those with special needs.